duckmoutain/SMM2-Printer/README.md

-## Switch-Fightstick
+## SMM2-Printer
-Proof-of-Concept Fightstick for the Nintendo Switch

-Uses the LUFA library and reverse-engineering of the Pokken Tournament Pro Pad for the Wii U to enable custom fightsticks on the Switch System v3.0.0

-### Wait, what?
-On June 20, 2017, Nintendo released System Update v3.0.0 for the Nintendo Switch.
-Along with a number of additional features that were advertised or noted in the changelog, additional hidden features were added.
-One of those features allows for the use of compatible USB controllers on the Nintendo Switch, such as the Pokken Tournament Pro Pad.

-Unlike the Wii U, which handles these controllers on a 'per-game' basis, the Switch treats the Pokken controller as if it was a Switch Pro Controller.
-Along with having the icon for the Pro Controller, it functions just like it in terms of using it in other games, apart from the lack of physical controls such as analog sticks, the buttons for the stick clicks, or other system buttons such as Home or Capture.
+Using LUFA to emulate Nintendo Switch's controller input, automatic draw images in comment of Super Mario Maker 2.

-### Printing Splatoon Posts
+### Printing Comments
-For my own personal use, I repurposed Switch-Fightstick to output a set sequence of inputs to systematically print Splatoon posts.
 This works by using the smallest size pen and D-pad inputs to plot out each pixel one-by-one.

 #### Printing Procedure
 Just press L to select the pixel pen and plug in the controller: it will automatically sync with the console, reset the cursor position, clean the canvas and print.
 In case you see issues with controller conflicts while in docked mode, try using a USB-C to USB-A adapter in handheld mode.
 In dock mode, changes in the HDMI connection will briefly make the Switch not respond to incoming USB commands, skipping pixels in the printout.
 These changes may include turning off the TV, or switching the HDMI input.
 (Switching to the internal tuner will be OK, if this doesn't trigger a change in the HDMI input.)

 The printing goes from top to bottom, alternating between two lines, from left to right and viceversa.
-Printing currently takes about 25 minutes.
+Printing times varies from 30 minutes to 4 hours depending on image preprocessing methods.

 Optionally, upon completion, the Teensy's LED will begin flashing.
 On compatible Arduino boards, some combination of the onboard LEDs will flash.
 On the UNO, for instance, both TX and RX LEDs will flash, however the other LEDs will not.
 If this functionality is desired, issue `make with-alert` when building the firmware.
 All pins on both PORTB and PORTD are toggled!
 Beware of possible interactions with any attached peripherals, say from another project.

-This repository has been tested using a Teensy 2.0++, Arduino UNO R3, and Arduino Micro.
+This repository has been tested using a Teensy 2.0++.

 #### Compiling and Flashing onto the Teensy 2.0++
 Go to the Teensy website and download/install the [Teensy Loader application](https://www.pjrc.com/teensy/loader.html).
 For Linux, follow their instructions for installing the [GCC Compiler and Tools](https://www.pjrc.com/teensy/gcc.html).
 For Windows, you will need the [latest AVR toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) from the Atmel site.
-See [this issue](https://github.com/LightningStalker/Splatmeme-Printer/issues/10) and [this thread](http://gbatemp.net/threads/how-to-use-shinyquagsires-splatoon-2-post-printer.479497/) on GBAtemp for more information.
 (Note for Mac users - the AVR MacPack is now called AVR CrossPack.
 If that does not work, you can try installing `avr-gcc` with `brew`.)

 Next, you need to grab the LUFA library.
 You can download it in a zipped folder at the bottom of [this page](http://www.fourwalledcubicle.com/LUFA.php).
 Unzip the folder, rename it `LUFA`, and place it where you like.
 Then, download or clone the contents of this repository onto your computer.
 Next, you'll need to make sure the `LUFA_PATH` inside of the `makefile` points to the `LUFA` subdirectory inside your `LUFA` directory.
 My `Switch-Fightstick` directory is in the same directory as my `LUFA` directory, so I set `LUFA_PATH = ../LUFA/LUFA`.